ropensci-archive/roweb2/content/blog/2019-06-12-taking-over-maint.md

 ### Taking over

-Okay, so you've taken over maintainence of a software package.
+Okay, so you've taken over maintenance of a software package.
 What next?
 We want to add a section to our [Software Development Guide][devg] about taking over maintainence; we're first reaching out here to the community to talk through what we're thinking and to get your feedback.
 This is what we're thinking thus far:

 #### Proposed material for dev guide